~ By Ron Holohan

 This step requires you and your team to analyse how long it will take to accomplish each of the activities.
 These estimates can be quantified through the following tools:

 This step is the process where the sequence of activities, resources needed for the activities, and the duration of each activity is used to optimise the overall project schedule.
 Tools used in this process include critical path method, schedule compression, what-if scenario analysis, resource levelling, and critical chain methods.
-Each of these topics could have one or more articles dedicated to it, so we will not go into the detail of each.
+Each of these topics could have one or You may also be interested in dedicated to it, so we will not go into the detail of each.

 Once the schedule is developed, it should be baselined to provide a snapshot of the original schedule plan of the plan.